acsone/wms/odoo/local-src/db2_import/README.rst

 This module allows to import data from DB2 through the RasberryPI which act as a bridge.

-This is a temporary module to do import of hot data (purchase, sales) from DB2 to odoo
+This is a temporary module to do import of hot data (purchase, sales) from DB2 to odoo.

 It copies all data in local replication of DB2 tables.
 For each row of the table it creates queued job.